ompl/ompl/doc/dox/optimalPlanningTutorial.md

 pdef->setStartAndGoalStates(start, goal);
 ~~~

 Next, we want to define an `OptimizationObjective` for optimal planning.
 For now, we can specify an objective that corresponds to finding the shortest path between the start and goal states.
-We'll define another function which returns this particular objective:
+We'll define another function that returns this particular objective:

 ~~~{.cpp}
 // Returns a structure representing the optimization objective to use